 She writes offbeat hotel reviews and destination guides for Angry Sea Turtles and is working on a documentary on career options for seahorses.

 If you’re looking for recent travel writing, well… there isn’t any.
 Aefa is currently working on a memoir about what happens when a travel writer is hit by extreme travel anxiety.
 This is not the most ideal thing to happen to a travel writer.
-Provisionally titled The Joy, The Hope and The Wonder, it tells the story of how anxiety hit after the loss of her mum, brother and sister, and follows Aefa as she traces her fears, faces them and works out where can she go from here.
+Provisionally titled The Joy, The Hope and The Wonder, it tells the story of how anxiety hit after the loss of her mum, brother and sister, and follows Aefa as she traces her fears, faces them and works out where she goes from here.